jchurtado112/Lab1_B/README.md

     for comment in comments:    #Iterate through the comments if len(comment.replies) > 0:    #Checks if there are more replies

-            #Recursive method is called to iterate to the next reply available
-            process_comments(comment.replies, negative, neutral, positive)

             #Checks if negative, neutral or positive
             if get_text_negative_proba(comment.body) > 0.2:
                 negative.append(comment.body)
             elif get_text_neutral_proba(comment.body) > 0.5:
                 neutral.append(comment.body)
             else:
-                if get_text_positive_proba(comment.body) > 0.5 :
+                if get_text_positive_proba(comment.body) > 0.5:
                     positive.append(comment.body)

+            #Recursive method is called to iterate to the next reply available
+            process_comments(comment.replies, negative, neutral, positive)

     return   #Returns to main